richardvillagomez/richardvillagomez.github.io/index.md

 I'm also passionate about inclusive STEM education, and I'm dedicated to finding ways to make computing and data science education more inclusive.
 As an Undergraduate Student Instructor for [Data 8, "Foundations of Data Science,"](https://www.data8.org/sp25/) I lead weekly discussions for around 30 students, hold office hours for over 350 students, and guide labs to ensure understanding of Python and Jupyter Notebook.
 For further details on my teaching experience, please visit the [teaching](https://richardvillagomez.github.io/#teaching) section.

-In my free time, I enjoy hiking in the Bay Area, arranging fingerstyle guitar covers, and exploring graphic design through Adobe Illustrator.
+In my free time, I enjoy hiking in the Bay Area, arranging fingerstyle guitar covers, and exploring graphic design through Adobe software.
 Some of my broader interests include LGBTQ+ advocacy, labor rights, and environmental justice—especially as they relate to uplifting Pacific Islander communities.

-I'm always seeking new opportunities for experience and growth.
+I'm always seeking new opportunities to grow in my experience.
 Please feel free to feel reach out to me via [email](mailto:richard.villagomez@berkeley.edu) or [LinkedIn](https://www.linkedin.com/in/richard-villagomez/)!

 ---